tarantool/metrics/doc/monitoring/api_reference.rst

                           The infinity bucket (``INF``) is appended automatically.
                           Default: ``{.005, .01, .025, .05, .075, .1, .25, .5, .75, 1.0, 2.5, 5.0, 7.5, 10.0, INF}``.
     :param table metainfo: collector metainfo.
+    :param table label_keys: predefined label keys to optimize performance.
+        When specified, only these keys can be used in ``label_pairs``.

     :return: A histogram object.